ram-p/ram-p.github.io/_pages/about.md

 News
 ------
+- April 27, 2025 — I was at the ["11th Midwest Workshop on Control and Game Theory"](https://publish.illinois.edu/11th-midwest-workshop-on-control-and-game-theory/) at UIUC this weekend, and presented a poster on our recently submitted paper "Mode-Prefix-Based Control of Switched Linear Systems with Applications to Fault Tolerance".

 - April 13, 2025 — A new paper ["Analysis of the Unscented Transform Controller for Systems with Bounded Nonlinearities,"](https://arxiv.org/abs/2504.08579) is available on arXiv, and is primarily the work of an undergraduate student I mentored.

 - April 7, 2025 — Our paper ["Energetic Resilience of Linear Driftless Systems"](https://arxiv.org/abs/2410.00323) has been accepted for presentation at the [_11th IFAC Symposium on Robust Control Design (ROCOND)_](https://conferences.ifac-control.org/rocond2025/) in July!